 Statistics from the World Health Organization report that over the past 25+ years, the number of people around the world diagnosed with diabetes has almost quadrupled to 422 million.
 According to the Centers for Disease Control, diabetes is the seventh leading cause of death in the United States with an annual financial impact of $327 billion (this includes both direct medical/pharmaceutical costs and indirect costs such as lost work and wages).

-EVERSANA’s Brian Davis and Dana Regan provide insight into the impact of technology on advancing diabetes care in the August issue of Med Ad News.
-In the article, they cover the following topics in relation to the reimbursement and access challenges the market needs to address as technology advances:
+EVERSANA’s Dana Regan provides insight into the impact of technology on advancing diabetes care in the August issue of Med Ad News.
+In the article, she covers the following topics in relation to the reimbursement and access challenges the market needs to address as technology advances:

 - Diabetes is a chronic condition that payers, providers, and even the Centers for Medicare & Medicaid Services have been trying to actively manage

 - Innovations in diabetes care go beyond new therapeutic classes with progress ranging from artificial pancreases to smart insulin pens and pumps

 - Growth in technology has been welcomed from a patient and management perspective; however, reimbursement guidelines have been slow to change to accommodate the influx of options

 - New technology is also changing the how the industry thinks about value propositions in the market

 - Payers and manufacturers must consider how these emerging technologies impact the insurance benefit dynamic

 Dana has more than 20 years of managed markets experience, both on the agency and client sides.
 She began her career in pharma as a sales professional and quickly rose through the ranks.
 Dana…